samperochon/Rakuten_MultiModal_Color_Exctraction/README.md

 Repository for a MVA class Project on Sparse Representation - Data Challenge.

-Représentation parcimonieuse class given by Stephane Mallat
+A class given by Stephane Mallat